History of Portsmouth F.C.: Life at the top and FA Cup victory (1927–1939)

 On 7 September at the beginning of the 1935–36 First Division season, in a home game against Aston Villa, the new North Stand was opened by John McKenna, who had also opened Fratton Park's new South Stand ten years earlier.
 Former Portsmouth defender Jimmy Allen, whose sale in 1934 had largely paid for the new North Stand, was present at the game, as captain of the visiting Aston Villa team!
 The new North Stand briefly held the nickname of "The Jimmy Allen Stand" for a while afterwards.
 Portsmouth ended the 1935–36 season in tenth place.

 Having established themselves in the top flight, the 1938–39 season saw Portsmouth reach the FA Cup Final for the third time with manager Jack Tinn, who had worn his 'lucky' spats throughout the qualifying rounds.
 This was indeed third time lucky, as Portsmouth managed to defeat favourites Wolverhampton Wanderers 4–1 in what the press had dubbed, 'The Gland Final' – a reference to 'monkey gland' testosterone injections – used by both teams (and others) that season.
 Bert Barlow and John 'Jock' Anderson scored, whilst Cliff Parker scored twice (third and fourth goals).

-The new 1939–40 season in the First Division began on Saturday 26 August 1939.
-On Friday 1 September 1939, Germany invaded Poland.
-On Saturday 2 September 1939, all divisions of the Football League played their third and final game of the season, with Blackpool F.C. at the top of the table and Portsmouth in 18th position.
+The new 1939–40 season in the First Division began on 26 August 1939.
+On 1 September 1939, Germany invaded Poland.
+On 2 September 1939, all divisions of the Football League played their third and final game of the season, with Blackpool F.C. at the top of the table and Portsmouth in 18th position.
 These would be the last national Football League fixtures before abandonment following the British declaration of war on Germany on Sunday 3 September 1939.
 Large gatherings of crowds were suspended with the implementation of the Emergency Powers (Defence) Act 1939.